KevGildea/KevGildea.github.io/_posts/2020-09-10-DL-Precrash-Pose.md

 #### Discussion

 This method improves on all previous attempts to quantitatively characterise pre-impact pedestrian pose, which relied on either volunteer test in simulated environments [[1](https://pubmed.ncbi.nlm.nih.gov/24435730/)], or  visual inspection of crash footage [[2](http://www.ircobi.org/wordpress/downloads/irc17/pdf-files/26.pdf)].
-This method also  overcomes a task specific issue for traumatic injury biomechanics relating to the penalisation of unnatural poses in other 3D pose/shape estimation methods.
+This method also  overcomes a task specific issue for traumatic injury biomechanics relating to the penalisation of unnatural poses.
 Approaches like this may help guide changes to the boundary conditions of vehicle safety assesment tests, i.e., provide more representative postures for vehicle type-testing.
 Though the system is not automatic and requires some manual annotation, this may be a step towards a fully automated toolchain.
 This technique may also be a first step towards integrated pedestrian safety systems e.g. pose dependent bonnet deployment/active hood systems, or external airbag systems.

 <p align="center">
   <img src="/assets/images/ActiveHood.gif" width="500">